lubuntu-team/manual/source/2/2.2/2.2.6/qpdfview.rst

 ------
 To open a pdf file use :menuselection:`File --> Open` from the menu or :kbd:`Control + O` on the keyboard.
 If you have a pdf open use :menuselection:`File --> Open` in new tab from the menu, click the Open in new tab button or press :kbd:`Control + T`.
 To refresh a pdf click the Refresh button or press :kbd:`F5` just like most web browsers.
 To switch between tabs on the keyboard you can press control :kbd:`control + tab` to go the next tab or :kbd:`control + shift + tab` to cycle through your tabs in the opposite direction.
 At the bottom of the tab menu will be a list of all your tabs you have open with the title of each document.

 If you want to view a particular page select the box (e.g. page 1/3) and tpye the page number (e.g. page 3/3).
 To move to the previous and next page use the left and right arrow buttons respectively.
 There are numerous zoom option, including percentage, page width, page size, continous, and multiple pages.
 Another way to jump to a particular page is to press :kbd:`control + j` or :menuselection:`Edit --> Jump to Page`.
 To go back to page which you have just come from press :kbd:`control + enter` or :menuselection:`Edit --> Jump backward`.
-To jump forward a page press control + shift + enter or :menuselection:`Edit --> Jump Forward`
+To jump forward a page press control + shift + enter or :menuselection:`Edit --> Jump Forward`.

 To select text or an image from qpdfview press :kbd:`control+c` or :menuselection:`Edit --> Copy to clipboard`.
 Then the cursor will turn into a crosshair and you will be able to expand a box to slect either text or an image and a menu to select copying the text, selecting the text, copying the image, and saving the image to file.